TL;DR

 When you're coding, waiting 20 seconds for AI to respond breaks your flow.
 That's the problem both Cursor and Windsurf are solving.

-Cursor's Composer: Completes most tasks in under 30 seconds Windsurf's SWE-1.5: Runs at 950 tokens/second
+Cursor's Composer: Completes most tasks in under 30 seconds Windsurf's SWE-1.5: Emphasizes throughput and low-latency agent steps

 Both models achieve something similar - fast enough to keep you in flow state.
 The difference is in how they got there and what they optimize for.